Lhasa Apso Articles

 The early Tibetans were hunters and herders and they could depend on the characteristics of the native Tibetan dogs to hunt, guard flocks, and to serve as companions and guards inside their tents.
 The Dalai Lamas originally breed Lhasa Apsos in the sacred city of Lhasa (Tibet's traditional capital and home of the Dalai Lamas) be sentinels (i.e., watchdogs): they guarded the monasteries and warned the large Tibetan Mastiffs (a typically ferocious and aggressive breed, at least in Tibet) of approaching strangers.
 Together, the Lhasa Apso (with its acute hearing and natural suspicion of strangers) and the Tibetan Mastiff (with it's willingness to confront predators the size of wolves, leopards, and humans) made for a formidable combination against attackers. [...]

 Because of its breeding and its nature as a sentinel, the Lhasa Apso is alert, intelligent, and highly independent.
-All of these characteristics can negatively impact your life with an Lhasa Apso, but - forewarned is forearmed: the better you know and understand your Lhasa Apso, the more successful you'll be in integrating the Lhasa Apso into your family life.
+All of these characteristics can negatively impact your life with an Lhasa Apso, but -- forewarned is forearmed: the better you know and understand your Lhasa Apso, the more successful you'll be in integrating the Lhasa Apso into your family life

-First, while the Lhasa Apso is an independent breed, it is definitely not an anti-social animal: it will seek you out for company, for petting, and for grooming - all of the activities both you and your Lhasa Apso will greatly enjoy.
+First, while the Lhasa Apso is an independent breed, it is definitely not an anti-social animal: it will seek you out for company, for petting, and for grooming -- all of the activities both you and your Lhasa Apso will greatly enjoy.
 Remember, however, that the Lhasa Apso's goal in life is not to please you, as it is for most dogs.
-It is bred and driven to be a watchdog and guardian, and this is how it will act. [...]
+It is breed and driven to be a watchdog and guardian, and this is how it will act. [...]

 The temperament and characteristics of the Lhasa Apsos that make it a great watchdog (i.e., its assertive, intelligent, & independent nature) can also make it difficult to get along with other dogs.